Skip to main content

 AWS Terraform

-The deployment consists of a few docker containers, database for storing metadata, and persistent file storage for storing files
+The deployment consists of several Docker containers, a database for storing metadata, and persistent file storage for storing files.

 More information about Datagrok design and components: